sanja7s/AI_Impact_Card/README.md

 # AI Impact Assessment Card
 ### Project Documentation Repository
-Designs for the AI Impact Assessment Card accessible for various types of audience from technical or ordinary individuals.
+Designs for the AI Impact Assessment Card accessible for various types of audience from technical to ordinary individuals.